JavIgna/JavIgna/README.md

 - 👋 Hi, I’m @JavIgna
 - 🤖 I'm  an analyst programmer in formation
-- 👀 I’m interested in ...
+- 👀 I’m interested in working with various programming languages
-- 🌱 I’m currently learning Laravel, Boostrap, PHP, JAVA y Arduino
+- 🌱 I’m currently learning Laravel, Boostrap, PHP, JAVA and Arduino
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that allow me to apply and learn new technologies
 - 📫 How to reach me: by email javignavarrete@gmail.com

 <!---